Wairangi Koopu: Melbourne

 After being released by the Warriors, Koopu accepted a one-year contract with the Melbourne Storm for the 2009 season.
 Koopu was named as reserve for the Storm team that won the 2009 NRL Grand Final, a premiership that was later stripped after their long-term salary cap breaches came to light in 2010.

 Later years

 In 2010 Koopu played alongside Stacey Jones and Awen Guttenbeil in rebuilding Pt Chev Pirates rugby league club in Auckland Rugby League's Phelan Shield.

 In 2015, he was named at loose forward in Taniwharau's team of their first 70 years.

+In March 2025, once his name suppression lapsed, it was revealed he had been charged with cocaine possession and supply in October 2024.